Premises Licence (LA2003)

 - Other applications that can be made are applications for an interim authority notice following the death, incapacity or insolvency of a licence holder or review applications

 For more information about all aspects of Premises (Alcohol) licensing, please visit GOV.UK - Alcohol Licensing and also reading the Guidance for the Licensing Act 2003.

-Apply for for a premises licence.
+Apply for a Designated Premises Supervisor: